adineshreddy1/SupplyChainManagementIntoBlockchain/README.md

 ## Description/Summary

-A blockchain based solution which records the temperature of a shipment and gives the status of the shipment to Seller, Buyer. <br />
+A blockchain based solution which records the temperature,location,status of a shipment product and gives the status of the shipment to Seller,Buyer and logistics. <br />

 A blockchain based system which records the temperature,location and other paramaters of a shipment during transport.
 Depending upon our requirements of tracing of the product , we can keep them into blockchain for tracing the location,status, time,temperature and others.